 OPPORTUNITY FOR NON-RESIDENTIAL EVERSOURCE CUSTOMERS

 Alongside rebates and incentives available for electric and hybrid vehicles, Eversource is currently administering the EV Make Ready Program to make electric charging stations more affordable.
 Through this program, Eversource will support 100% of infrastructure costs for new charging stations throughout the state.
 Framingham participants may also be eligible to have the costs of electric charging stations covered as well!
-Please review the application documents below and contact the Sustainability Coordinator at email@example.com for more information.
+Please review the application documents and contact the Sustainability Coordinator at email@example.com for more information.

 VEHICLE FUEL EFFICIENCY RaTINGS